 Similarly, all industry contracts (research, technical service, confidential disclosure agreements, material transfer, etc) must all be vetted through the Contracts Research Team and can only be signed by RD&S. Faculty members, department chairs, associate deans, the dean – are not able to sign contracts on behalf of Western.
 They must go to RD&S for review and signature.

 Given the large volume of applications flowing through RD&S, review and approval takes time.
 Complete applications (a copy of the application AND a fully approved ROLA) are required 5 days prior to the external deadline and for partnership programs or programs involving industry contracts, a minimum of 7 days is required.
 Please note that for major competitions, specialized programs or where there is a large volume of applications expected, alternate internal deadlines may be set.
 If you are preparing an application, please consult with the Research Office and/or RD&S to ensure that you are aware of the internal deadlines.

 If a hard copy of the application requires signature, please note that it requires applicant, chair and dean signatures prior to forwarding to RD&S.

-In Engineering, the dean’s signature is provided by Associate Dean, Research, Dr. Hesham El Naggar.
-Dr. El Naggar will review before providing his signature.
+In Engineering, the dean’s signature is provided by Associate Dean, Research, Dr. Miriam Capretz.
+Dr. Capretz will review before providing his signature.
 Please drop off and allow sufficient time for review.
 If there are issues or changes required, his signature will be provided once the changes are made and/or issues addressed.

 Our Research Officer is available to provide guidance to all researchers in the Faculty of Engineering, with the development of proposals and will provide feedback on draft applications.
 She is happy to provide internal review and feedback, however, this process occurs well before the above signature deadlines, and is not part of the signature process.